Exoplanets synchronization in the habitable zone: Learning from Venus' retrograde rotation: The atmospheric torque

-This coefficient formally differs from the coefficient appearing in Ingersoll and Dobrovolskis(1978) by a factor 2.
-The division by 2 is here necessary to compensate the factor 2 present in the expression of $\sin 2\sigma'$. $A'$ has the same dimension as $A$.} and $\sigma'$ is the lead of the atmospheric bulge defined by
+is a positive coefficient depending on the mean motion ($n$), the radius ($R$), the moment of inertia ($C$), on the temperature at the surface, ($T_0$), on its specific heat at constant pressure, ($c_p$), and on the heat flux at the sub-solar point, ($\Phi_0$).\footnote{This coefficient formally differs from the coefficient appearing in Ingersoll and Dobrovolskis (1978) by a factor 2.
+The division by 2 is here necessary to compensate for the factor 2 present in the expression of $\sin 2\sigma'$.} $\sigma'$ is the lead of the atmospheric bulge defined by

-(Ingersoll and Dobrovolskis, 1978) where $\tau'$ is a proportionality constant and $\gamma'=1/\tau'$.
+(Ingersoll and Dobrovolskis, 1978) where $\tau'$ is a proportionality constant and $\gamma'=1/\tau'$. $A'$ has the same dimension as $A$.
 Note that when $e=0$, equations (\ref{eq:tidal}) and (\ref{eq:atm}) are formally equal.
-Since the given definitions of $\sigma$ and $\sigma'$ are not univocal, we stress that in both cases they are defined by the principal value of the function, in the interval $(-\pi/2,+\pi/2)$.
-In the case of Venus, the maxima of the atmospheric pressure are recorded at 09:45 and 22:00 local solar time (see Auclair-Desrotour et al. 2024).
+As before, the angle $\sigma'$ is defined by the principal value of the function, in the interval $(-\pi/2,+\pi/2)$.
+In the case of Venus, the maxima of the atmospheric pressure are recorded at 09:45 and 22:00 local solar time (see Auclair-Desrotour, 2024).
 This means $\sigma' \sim 32^\circ$ .